Sanjit A. Seshia is a Professor in the Department of Electrical

 and the IEEE Technical Committee on Cyber-Physical Systems (TCCPS) Mid-Career Award.

-He is a Fellow of the IEEE.
+He is a Fellow of the ACM and the IEEE.